janekpaw321/30-Days-Of-Python/25_Day_Pandas/25_pandas.md

 - slicing
 - aggregation
 - imputation.
-If you are using anaconda, you do not have install pandas.
+If you are using anaconda, you do not have to install pandas.

 ### Installing Pandas